The Travesía Sagrada Maya in 2023

 Welcome the Mayan Travelers to Cozumel

 After leaving Playa del Carmen, the participants in the Travesía row the traditional canoes all the way over to Cozumel’s Chankanaab Beach and Park.

-Once they arrive, they disembark and the Cozumel crowd can get a great chance to see their traditional garb, as well as the fascinating boats, up close.
-Here is an image from a previous year’s ceremony at Chankanaab:
+Once the reenactors arrive in Cozumel after the long row from Playa del Carmen, they disembark and the crowd can get a great chance to see their traditional garb, as well as the fascinating boats, up close.

-How to Watch the Ceremony in Cozumel
+How to Watch the Mayan Crossing Ceremony in Cozumel

 Best to make a day of it, and enjoy all of the park’s other features and attractions.
-Then, witnessing the arrival and subsequent (informal) show of the participants and their Mayan garb, etc. is free with your regular park admission fees – more info found here.
+Then, witnessing the arrival and subsequent (informal) show of the participants and their Mayan garb, etc. is free with your regular park admission fees.

 It’s a great day at the beach, and one of the coolest cultural happenings in Cozumel.
 So whether you’re in Playa del Carmen or Cozumel in May, don’t miss the Travesía Sagrada Maya!